Areas of South Florida impacted by flooding due to heavy rains

 Related

-(WSVN) - Areas across South Florida began the weekend with standing water and heavy downpours., as a potential tropical storm resulted in some areas leading to flooding.
+(WSVN) - South Florida began the weekend with standing water and heavy downpours, as a potential tropical storm led to flooding in some areas.

-As of Saturday morning, the streets near Southwest First Avenue and 10th Street in Brickell are getting much better, and city workers are working to clear out some drains.
+As of Saturday afternoon, the streets near Southwest First Avenue and 10th Street in Brickell are getting much better, and city workers are working to clear out some drains.

 Downtown Miami is also experiencing flooding in the area of Biscayne Boulevard and Northeast 13th Street, where several cars were seen stalled out and tow trucks getting around the area.